 The lessons and units are progressive and will build upon their learning in Science and PE.
 In Year 2, the children will talk about the changes to humans and animals through their lives.
 They will label anatomical parts of the body, including male and female genitalia and the distinguishing differences between boys and girls.
 In Year 4, the children will learn about growing and changing.
 They will identify changes through human life-cycles and understand that change is ongoing and individual.
 They will discuss personal hygiene and learn about the physical changes associated with puberty.
 They will also learn about wet dreams and menstruation.
 In Year 6, the children will learn about healthy relationships and how a baby is made.

 Please see the attached SRE teaching plans for the coverage of this subject:

 The school is well aware that the primary role in children’s sex and relationships education lies with parents and carers.
 We wish to build a positive and supporting relationship with the parents and carers of the children in our school through mutual understanding, trust and co-operation.

 Parents/carers have the choice to withdraw their children from Sex Education lessons if considered necessary.
 However, please be aware that we will sometimes discuss issues around relationships as and when appropriate.
 We would hope that through open and honest communication, in which parents and carers are fully aware of the whole programme and its benefits, no child is withdrawn.
 However, if parents request for withdrawal this should be put in writing and discussed with the class teacher or Headteacher.

-Please come and talk to your child’s class teacher, the PSHE subject leaders (Miss Beestin and Mrs Gibson) or learning mentor (Mrs Martin) if you have any further questions regarding the content and teaching of SRE.
+Please come and talk to your child’s class teacher, the PSHE subject leader (Miss Beestin) or learning mentor (Mrs Martin) if you have any further questions regarding the content and teaching of SRE.